 DUI 101: Misdemeanor Charge for DUI

-Drinking and driving charges may result in either DUI misdemeanors or DUI felonies.
+Drunk driving arrests could potentially result in either misdemeanor or felony DUI charges.
 Typically, a person receives a DUI misdemeanor for their first, second or third DUI offense.
 Felony charges typically result after a person's third DUI offense or if they were involved in a car accident that caused bodily injury or property damage.

 Penalties for DUI misdemeanors are generally lesser than felony DUI penalties, but DUI penalties vary state-by-state.
 The severity of the charges usually depend on whether a person has had any prior DUI misdemeanor charges, and include: